 \section{Introduction}

 The quantum many-body problem appears in a wide range of fields, including condensed matter physics, high energy and nuclear physics, quantum chemistry, and material science.
 One of the most challenging parts of this problem is that the computational cost grows exponentially with the size of the system.
 Quantum Monte Carlo (QMC) \cite{PhysRevD.24.2278,sugiyama1986auxiliary,PhysRevB.40.506,RevModPhys.83.349} is a class of algorithms that can efficiently deal with high-dimensional problems by reducing the computational cost to a polynomial scale with the system size.
-It guarantees that in expectation, one can obtain the exact ground-state energy.
-However, with a finite sample size, QMC generally suffers from sign problem \cite{PhysRevB.41.9301,PhysRevLett.94.170201}, meaning the variance grows exponentially in time.
-To fix this issue, the constrained-path auxiliary-field quantum Monte Carlo (cp-AFQMC) \cite{zhang1997constrained} and phaseless auxiliary-field quantum Monte Carlo (ph-AFQMC) \cite{PhysRevLett.90.136401} were developed to avoid the sign problem, and have been successfully applied to both lattice models \cite{PhysRevB.64.184402,PhysRevB.97.235127,PhysRevA.86.053606,PhysRevLett.119.265301,PhysRevB.99.165116,PhysRevB.102.041106,PhysRevB.102.214512,PhysRevB.103.115123,PhysRevResearch.4.013239,PhysRevLett.128.203201} and realistic materials \cite{al2006auxiliary,al2007study,purwanto2009excited,purwanto2008eliminating,shee2017chemical,motta2018communication,shee2018phaseless,shee2019singlet,lee2020performance,PhysRevLett.114.226401}.
-In cp-AFQMC, the wavefunction is represented as a sum of an ensemble of statistical independent random walkers.
-The sign problem is avoided by introducing a trial wavefunction to bias the random walkers such that they point in the same direction as the trial wavefunction, with a price of a potential systematic bias.
+It guarantees that, in expectation, one can obtain the exact ground-state energy.
+However, with a finite sample size, QMC generally suffers from the sign problem \cite{PhysRevB.41.9301,PhysRevLett.94.170201}, meaning the variance grows exponentially in time.
+To fix this issue, the constrained-path auxiliary-field quantum Monte Carlo (cp-AFQMC) \cite{zhang1997constrained} and phaseless auxiliary-field quantum Monte Carlo (ph-AFQMC) \cite{PhysRevLett.90.136401} were developed to control the sign problem, and have been successfully applied to both lattice models \cite{PhysRevB.97.235127,PhysRevA.86.053606,PhysRevLett.119.265301,PhysRevB.99.165116,PhysRevB.102.041106,PhysRevB.102.214512,PhysRevB.103.115123,PhysRevResearch.4.013239,PhysRevLett.128.203201} and realistic materials \cite{al2006auxiliary,al2007study,purwanto2009excited,purwanto2008eliminating,shee2017chemical,motta2018communication,shee2018phaseless,shee2019singlet,lee2020performance,PhysRevLett.114.226401}.
+In cp-AFQMC, the wavefunction is represented formally as the sum of an ensemble of statistically independent random walkers.
+The sign problem is avoided by introducing a trial wavefunction to bias the random walkers such that they maintain a non-negative overlap or a constant gauge with the trial wavefunction, with the price of a potential systematic error.
 This bias depends on the quality of the trial wavefunction \cite{chang2008spatially}.
 Ideally, the bias will be removed if the trial wavefunction is exactly the ground-state wavefunction of the system \cite{shi2021some}.
 Based on this result, self-consistent approaches for successively improving the trial wavefunction have been developed \cite{PhysRevB.94.235119,zheng2017stripe,PhysRevB.99.045108,PhysRevResearch.3.013065} to reduce the systematic error.